ekstdo/keyboard-color-combo/README.md

 as command.

-If you run into problems with getting ther script started, take al look into "/tmp" and delete ".keyboardlock" (invisible file), and if theres a file called ".keyboardexit" delete it too.
+If you run into problems with getting ther script started, take al look into "/tmp" and delete ".keyboardlock" (invisible file), and if there's a file called ".keyboardexit" delete it too.

 ## Configure